 Oral conscious sedation is a pill-based drug, usually a benzodiazepine, that is used to reduce feelings of negativity, anxiety, and discomfort during a dental procedure.
 Some of the most common drugs used for this are Halcion, Valium, and Ativan.

-Dr. Yoni or Dr. Bean will discuss your needs to help determine the proper medication and dosage for your particular case, ensuring you get ideal results from oral conscious sedation.
+Our Seattle dentists will discuss your needs to help determine the proper medication and dosage for your particular case, ensuring you get ideal results from oral conscious sedation.

 Oral conscious sedation will make you feel drowsy and groggy.
 You may not remember parts of your procedure, and in some cases you may even fall asleep in the dentist’s chair.
 Your feelings of fear, anxiety, and discomfort will all be minimized.